haselfine/TwinPeaksfeldBot/README.md

 one is a "web" process, which would run a website for people to navigate.
 My program, however, needed a "worker" background process to simply run the program without any user interaction.

+Another file required by Heroku was a system.properties file which tells it which version of Java the program runs on.

 I also needed to use a scheduler add-on in Heroku for it to run on a regular schedule, which required a command-line prompt to tell it what to run.
 In order to make that command simpler and include the Twitter4J library, I added a Maven assembly plugin by Codehaus.Mojo which packaged everything into the target file.
 That made it so I could give my main process the name "worker" and simply tell the command-line